sandworm-hq/docs/security-snapshot-testing.md

-# Sandworm Test Framework Plugins
+# Sandworm Security Snapshot Testing

 Easily extract your application permissions from your automated test suite.
 Snapshot-test your security to keep track of potential vulnerabilities.